Kara Ro: Boxing career

 Ro fought and won all 17 of her pro bouts between 2002 and 2011, and won the vacant Women's International Boxing Association version of the women's world lightweight title in June 2005.
 Chronic back injuries affected her ability to walk after surgery for extended periods.
 Ro fought only four times in the next six years.
+Ro retired to marriage and family life, and has become a noted amateur and professional MMA and boxing trainer in the Windsor and Detroit areas.

-Radio show
+Broadcasting career

-Ro retired to marriage and family life, and has become a noted amateur and professional MMA and boxing trainer in the Windsor, Canada, and Detroit, Michigan areas.
-She also hosts the Canadian radio show 'TKO with Kara Ro', a noted radio talk show which is unrelated to boxing.
+Ro has also had a career in radio, serving as an on-air host for CKUE-FM until being laid off in 2012.
+From 2016 to 2019, she hosted the afternoon show The TKO Show on CKLW.
+In August 2024, she became a morning co-host on CKWW, and began hosting middays for its Hamilton sister station CKOC.